Naming a Product

 However, those two dimensions (wording and relevance) are spectrums.
-We need to transform this matrix into a scatterplot.
+We can transform this matrix into a scatterplot.

-Barf isn’t a typo.
+Side Note: Barf isn’t a typo.
 It means “snow” in Persian.
-Perhaps this business has no intentions of targeting English speakers.
+Perhaps they have no intentions of targeting English speakers.
 Or maybe they want an eccentric market.
 Who knows.

 Now that we categorized names, which names are better?

 Which Names Are Persuasive?

 Product names are most persuasive when they are slightly irrelevant.

 Researchers found a U-shaped relationship between the persuasiveness of a brand name and its congruency with the product (Meyers-Levy, Louie, & Curren, 1994).